andrewfmurphy/capitaloneafm9yy/README.md

 The results page contains all search results, with an additional option to search again.

-Within the parks page, there are seperate views for each of the various API endpoints (alerts, campgrounds, visitor centers, etc).
+Within the parks page, there are separate views for each of the various API endpoints (alerts, campgrounds, visitor centers, etc).
 Each endpoint from the API was broken down into a view component, and a component that would handle each individual listing.

 # Obstacles
 By far the biggest obstacle in completing this challenge was the inconsistency of the API.
 While data for major parks (Yellowstone National Park, Grand Canyon National Park) was decent, the quality of data for smaller parks was extremely poor.
 A design challenge that I faced and attempted to address was *consistency*, presenting information with a consistent layout and format despite the shortcomings of the API.
 I soon realized it was essential to validate the data before attempting to render.
 Even the available data was often poorly formatted or *incorrect*.